 Last week, at Chicago’s Daley Center, a judge ruled in my client’s favor by granting an extension to a previous order of protection.
 The only witness at the hearing was my 72 year-old bed-bound client.
 He testified from his home through Skype using his laptop.

-In the courtroom, the judge swore in my client through my iPad and we saw him testify through the iPad.
+In the courtroom, the clerk swore in my client through my iPad and we saw him testify through the iPad.

-As far as I know, this is the first time a litigant has testified through Skype.
-So, I guess, that made the hearing newsworthy.
+As far as I know, this is the first time in Illinois that a litigant has testified through Skype.

 The idea of using Skype in court came to me from the weekly Saturday Skype sessions I have with my 89 year-old grandmother.
 It is impossible for us to physically meet because my grandmother lives abroad.
 Skyping is the best alternative.